At Your Service

 - Are a registered ECC student.

 - Meet one or more of the following requirements:

-- First generation college student (your parent(s)/legal guardian(s) did not graduate from a four-year college or university)
+- First generation college student (your parent(s)/legal guardian(s) did not graduate from a four-year college or university).

 - Financial need.
-Check low income requirements

-- Documented disability(ies).
+- Documented learning or physical disability(ies).